 Do all campers go to the pool?

-No. Only campers registered for Traditional Camp and certain weeks of Adventures at KEY go to the pool.
+No. Only campers registered for full day Traditional Camp go to the pool.
 See camp descriptions for details.

 What should my child bring/not bring to camp?

 Please see “What to Wear & Bring” in the General Information for the full list of items.